-It’s silly, but I kinda thought that I was a little unique for listening to my heart and throwing caution to the wind by traveling in South America.
+It’s silly, but I thought that I was unique for listening to my heart and throwing caution to the wind by traveling in South America.
 Yeeaa, turns out I wasn’t alone.
 There were numerous men and women I met traveling who were experiencing the same sense of dissatisfaction with their job and life in general.
 They all needed the adventure, experiences, and growth as much as I did.
-And, I truly believe that traveling is one of the best ways to learn about another culture, have adventures, and grow as a person.
-For myself, I had three specific goals that guided my travels:

-My second goal was to climb as many mountains as possible in the Cordillera Blanca range.
-I don’t have a good method to describe my desire to climb mountains.
-I suppose either you like it or you don’t.
-Anytime I wasn’t learning or practicing Spanish, I was spending time planning my next mountain adventure.
-They’re beautiful to photograph and dangerous.
-They’re the quintessential adventure.
+I also worked hard to climb as many mountains as possible in the Cordillera Blanca range.
+Anytime I wasn’t learning or practicing Spanish, I spent time planning my next mountain adventure.
+Mountains are beautiful to photograph and dangerous – the quintessential adventure.

 And throughout it all, I took photos.
-I’m not a total photo nut, but I do love being able to dive into a culture and take informal photos that capture the moment.
 Some days I was frustrated with my ridiculously heavy camera, and other days I marveled at how easily it was to capture what I was seeing.
 Regardless, it was all beautiful and new to me.
 I loved it.
-I often joke that South America has ruined my photography because nothing in the States, recently, has inspired me like the people and mountains of South America.
-I hope to get back into the grove of things . . .
+I can’t wait to go back.